SSDBM/2021/accommodation.md

 E-Mail: wien@hotel-kaiserhof.at
 [https://wien.hotel-kaiserhof.at/en](https://wien.hotel-kaiserhof.at/en)

 ## Hotels close to the Vienna Main Train Station

-(1 stop from the venue with subway line U1 or ~15 minutes walk)
+(2 stops from the venue with subway line U1 or ~25 minutes walk)

 ### Novum Hotel Congress Wien am Hauptbahnhof
 Wiedner Gürtel 34, 1040 Vienna